 Following Zoom’s IPO, it reached highs of 107.34 on June the 20th before price momentum slowed down and the price gradually fell over the next months, closing at 68.04 on the last trading day of 2019.

 Zoom stock price opened at 68.80 on the first trading day of 2020.
-However, following the coronavirus news and surrounding pandemic, Zoom’s stock found a new high of 181.50 on April the 24th.
-Since the start of the year Zoom’s stock has been on a bull run and could continue if many continue to work from home.
+However, following the coronavirus news and surrounding pandemic, Zoom’s stock is currently at a high of approximately £277 as of August 2020.
+Since the start of the year, Zoom’s stock has been on a bull run and could continue if many continue to work from home, with many expecting it to reach new highs.

 Demand for collaboration tools, such as Zoom has hit a new high following the coronavirus pandemic.
 Most company’s employees are working from home and there is limited contact between businesses dealing with one another.
 A combination of these factors and the likelihood of social distancing lasting throughout 2020 could boost Zoom’s revenue accordingly.